Top Culinary Tips for Delightful Meals

 Pasta Cooking

 For perfect pasta, use plenty of salted water and stir occasionally to prevent sticking.
 Cook until al dente.
-Save some pasta water to adjust the sauce consistency.
+Save some pasta water—it’s liquid gold for adjusting sauce consistency.
 Combine the pasta with the sauce while still hot for better absorption.

 Baking Basics